git-cola/git-cola/docs/git-cola.rst

 CONFIGURE YOUR EDITOR
 =====================
 The editor used by `Ctrl-e` is configured from the Preferences screen.

-The environment variable `$VISUAL` is consulted when no editor has been configured.
+The following environment variables are consulted when no editor is configured.
+If defined, the first of these variables is used:

+* `GIT_VISUAL`
+* `VISUAL`
+* `GIT_EDITOR`
+* `EDITOR`

+The `*VISUAL` variables are consulted before the `*EDITOR` variables so that you can configure a graphical editor independently of the editor used by the Git CLI.

 *ProTip*: Configuring your editor to `gvim -f -p` will open multiple tabs when editing files.  `gvim -f -o` uses splits.